 This may not be the case for you, but every little bit helps.

-Don’t forget to pin these tips for working out third trimester!
+Don’t forget to pin these tips for staying fit in the third trimester of pregnancy!

 Exercise for the third trimester is tricky.
 Your goals should be to be ACTIVE, enjoyment, reducing pregnancy pains and preparing for labor.
 Not weight loss, belly only pregnancy shit.

-Staying strong and active throughout your third trimester is challenging but rewarding.
+Staying strong and active throughout your third trimester of pregnancy is challenging but rewarding.
 You’re battling fatigue and every day feels different.
 Help your body prepare for labor by remaining active but remember not to push yourself.
-Movement should feel good and the goal should be to reduce pregnancy related symptoms and prepare for recovery- not to be in the best shape of your life 😉
+Movement should feel good and the goal should be to reduce pregnancy-related symptoms and prepare for recovery- not to be in the best shape of your life 😉